 William F. Crandell returned home from the Vietnam War with a taste for adventure, a skeptic’s eye, and a hundred thousand stories.
 Completing a doctorate in history at Ohio State University, he was awarded a Maryland State Arts Council Individual Artist Award in 2004 for his mystery novel, Let’s Say Jack Kennedy Killed the Girl.
-Bill has published numerous short stories, book reviews, and political analyses.
-He was awarded the PRIZM’s Mark Twain Award for Hu-mor/Social Commentary 2012 and resides in Milton with his wife, Judith.
-Bill’s work has appeared in the DPP anthologies SOLSTICE, EQUINOX, and AURORA, available at Amazon and other booksellers.
+Crandell has published numerous short stories, book reviews, and political analyses.
+He was awarded the PRIZM’s Mark Twain Award for Humor/Social Commentary 2012 and resides in Milton with his wife, Judith.
+Crandell’s work has appeared in the DPP anthologies SOLSTICE, EQUINOX, AURORA, and SUSPICIOUS ACTIVITY, available at Amazon and other booksellers.

 David W. Dutton is a semi-retired residential designer who was born and raised in Milton, DE.
 He has written two novels, several short stories, and eleven plays.
 His musical comedy, oh!
 Maggie, in collaboration with Martin Dusbiber, was produced by the Possum Point Players and the Lake Forest Drama Club.
 He wrote two musical reviews for the Possum Point Players: An Evening With Cole Porter, in collaboration with Marcia Faulkner, and With a Song in My Heart.
 He also wrote the one-act play, Why the Chicken Crossed the Road, commissioned and produced by the Delmarva Chicken Festival.

-In 1997, David was awarded a fellowship as an established writer by the Delaware Arts Council.
+In 1997, Dutton was awarded a fellowship as an established writer by the Delaware Arts Council.
 In 1998, he received a first-place award for his creative nonfiction by the Delaware Literary Connection.
 His piece, “Who is Nahnu Dugeye?” was subsequently published in the literary anthology, Terrains.
-David has contributed short fiction for the DPP anthologies HALLOWEEN PARTY, SOLSTICE (for which he also wrote the Preface), EQUINOX, and AURORA.
-David’s third novel, ONE OF THE MADDING CROWD, was published in October by DPP and is available for purchase now on the DPP store, Amazon, and via other book sellers.
-In October 2018 David was a featured guest on WBOC-TV’s Delmarva Life.
+Dutton has contributed short fiction for the DPP anthologies HALLOWEEN PARTY, SOLSTICE (for which he also wrote the Preface), EQUINOX, AURORA, and SUSPICIOUS ACTIVITY.
+Dutton’s third novel, ONE OF THE MADDING CROWD, was published in October by DPP and is available for purchase now on the DPP store, Amazon, and via other book sellers.
+In October 2018 Dutton was a featured guest on WBOC-TV’s Delmarva Life.

 TJ Lewes hails from Cherry Valley, Pennsylvania, with degrees from Lebanon Valley College, El Colegio de España, and Delaware State University in Spanish, Philosophy of Religion, and Education.
 Before writing, Lewes pursued a seventeen-year teaching career in High School, College, and Medical Spanish, English Literature and Effective Communications, English as a Second Language, Aquatic Fitness, and Immigrant Citizenship.
 She was honored in Who’s Who Among America’s Teachers, Biltmore’s Who’s Who, and Covington’s Who’s Who.
 An adventurer at heart, Lewes has traveled extensively through Central and South America studying pre-Colombian civilizations.
 She has taught and traveled in China, is certified under the AFF in skydiving, is resort-certified in Scuba, and is now embracing her biggest adventure: raising her two children in Sussex County.